theclimbersclub/website/src/_docs/privacy-notice.md

 ### How we protect your personal information

-Your personal information is accessed by our Secretary, Treasurer & Membership Secretary, committee members, and meet organisers for the purposes set out above.
+Your personal information is accessed by our Secretary, Treasurer, Membership Secretary, select committee members, and meet organisers for the purposes set out above.
 Your personal data is transferred to The BMC by uploading a data file directly into a password-protected database.

 You have a right to:

 - Change your communication preferences or restrict the processing of your personal data for specific purposes.
 - Request that we correct your personal data if you believe it is inaccurate or incomplete.
 - Request that we delete your personal information.
-- Access the personal data that we hold about you through a “subject access request”.
+- Access the personal data that we hold about you through a "subject access request".
--
-You can contact us via email at membership[at]theclimbers.club
+- You can contact us via email at membership[at]theclimbers.club

 You have a right to raise a complaint with the Information Commissioner’s Office at [www.ico.org.uk](https://www.ico.org.uk)